A Frontline Activist and a Singularly Joyful Human Being

 Gay City News editor Paul Schindler said, “I remember first seeing Edie and Thea — not knowing who they were — as nice old ladies at a meeting of marriage activists at the Center where the average age was probably 29.
 I was touched to see them, but didn’t realize these were the women who were going to change everything.”

-Activist Jay A. Walker said, “She was tireless and attended almost every action with Gays Against Guns and Rise and Resist.
+Activist Jay W. Walker said, “She was tireless and attended almost every action with Gays Against Guns and Rise and Resist.
 Turn a corner and there was Edie.
 She never stopped her activism and did it with such joy.”

 Historian Blanche Wiesen Cook and playwright Clare Coss, a power couple of the progressive LGBTQ movement together for 48 years, were close to Edie since the 1970s.